hacktoberfest-codex/CoalLogix/README.md

    - **Vehicle Health Status:** Monitors the health status of vehicles in real time.
    - **Task Pane:** Allows users to manage pending requests and tasks.
    - **Maintenance Reporting:** Provides a section for reporting maintenance issues.
+   - **Data and Graphs:** The dashboard now displays data and graphs for enhanced data analysis.

-## Next Steps
+## Pending Tasks

 ### Main Project

-1. **Data Integration:** Continue working on integrating real-time sensor data from within the coal mines and information from transportation vehicles into the main project.
-This data will be processed and made available for visualization.

-2. **Enhancement:** Continuously improve the project by enhancing 3D visualization, adding more interactivity, and optimizing performance.

-3. **Testing and Validation:** Rigorous testing will be conducted to ensure the stability and reliability of the main project.
+1. **Dynamic 3D Asset Movements:** Implement dynamic movements for 3D assets on the map based on the trip system, allowing users to track asset movements in real time.

 ### Admin Dashboard

-1. **Backend Integration:** Proceed with the backend integration for the dashboard, enabling seamless data exchange between the frontend and backend systems.

-2. **Testing and Validation:** The admin dashboard is fully tested and validated to meet usability and functionality requirements.
+1. **Login Authentication Logic:** Develop and implement login authentication logic for the Login page to enhance security and user access control.

 ## Challenges

 During the update process, we faced some challenges, including:

-- **Data Integration Complexity:** Integrating real-time sensor data and GPS information is a complex task that requires careful planning and implementation.
+- **Data Integration Complexity:** Integrating real-time sensor data and information is a complex task that requires careful planning and implementation.

 - **Performance Optimization:** Ensuring smooth and efficient 3D visualization can be challenging, especially when dealing with large datasets.

-- **Backend Integration:** Integrating the frontend and backend systems can be a challenging task, especially when dealing with complex data.